 Diablo was both popular and influential, spawning a number of sequels and spin-offs, including Diablo: Hellfire, a licensed add-on to the original game produced by Sierra Entertainment rather than the original development team of Blizzard North.

-Finally the game spawned two direct sequels: Diablo II (which saw an official expansion created by Blizzard) and Diablo III.
+Finally the game spawned three direct sequels: Diablo II, Diablo III and Diablo IV.

 Diablo has three character classes available for play, each with their very own character attributes, traits and specializations: